sidsingh27/terraform-ansible/README.md

     2 - Run the following script to set up the Environment variables

         $ ./terraform/ansible/setAwsEnv.sh

+    3 - Create a keypain in AWS using the name 'msrkey'

 Step1: Create two EC2 Instances in AWS Cloud using Terraform